joyyyq/Books/202105_GunsGermsSteel.md

 # Guns, Germs, and Steel
 Diamond, Jared.
 Guns, Germs, and Steel: The Fates of Human Societies (p.
 6).
 W. W. Norton & Company.
 Kindle Edition.

+My comment: In an attempt to explain divergence of human evolution history, Diamond argues that the gaps in power and technology between human societies originate primarily in environmental difference, instead of inherent genomes.
+I love this book not only because of the intriguing subject but also its methodologies.
+Diamond asks many deep questions and reveals many contra intuitive findings.

 ## Prologue Yali's Question
 The book’s emphasis is on the search for ultimate explanations, and on pushing back the chain of historical causation as far as possible.